Wednesday, 22 March 2017

 18th March 2017.

-The complex consists of Main Palace and a Palace for the queen or Jagirdar's wife.
-The main palace was constructed with bricks and over which lime mortar ( Mixture of lime and sand ) plastering was done.
+The complex consists of a Main Palace and a Palace for the queen or Jagirdar's wife.
+The main palace was constructed with bricks and over which lime mortar (A mixture of lime and sand ) plastering was done.
 Polishing was done after plastering.
-Still we can see and feel the smoothness of the wall in the un-pealed portions.
-Woods are used for supports for the ceilings.
-The pillars are constructed with specially made semi circular bricks and round granite stones are used to increase strength to hold the load.
-The stucco work on the Pillars, above doors ways, windows both inside and out side are excellent with figures like lion, human face etc., and paintings are done on the ceilings and walls.
+Still, we can see and feel the smoothness of the wall in the un-pealed portions.
+Woods are used for support for the ceilings.
+The pillars are constructed with specially made semi-circular bricks and round granite stones are used to increase strength to hold the load.
+The stucco work on the Pillars, above doors, ways, and windows both inside and outside are excellent with figures like lions, human faces, etc., and paintings are done on the ceilings and walls.

-In Queen’s Palace entrance door glass has an etching of Jagirdars emblem (an image of a fort and a hand with sword).
-A Latin word ‘PER DEUM-ET FERRUM OBTINUI” is written and the meaning is “We got all these through GOD and our sword”.
-Similar images can be seen on the Sadras Fort and Pulicat Dutch cemeteries.
+In the Queen’s Palace entrance door glass has an etching of the Jagirdar emblem (an image of a fort and a hand with a sword).
+The Latin word ‘PER DEUM-ET FERRUM OBTINUI” is written and the meaning is “We got all these through GOD and our sword”.
+Similar images can be seen in the Sadras Fort and Pulicat Dutch cemeteries.

-The above Palace was constructed in a 300 acres of land.
+The above Palace was constructed on 300 acres of land.
 The Jagirdars lived lavishly.
-They used to go to horse races conducted at, Chennai, Ooty and Bangalore.
-They bought imported cars from various countries and had all brands of cars starts with A to Z. They had 182 cars at one period and at least 8 to 10 cars might have parked in the palace.
+They used to go to horse races conducted at, Chennai, Ooty, and Bangalore.
+They bought imported cars from various countries and had all brands of cars starting with A to Z. They had 182 cars in one period and at least 8 to 10 cars might have been parked in the palace.

 The stucco images of pillar top – pothyal